The Growth Series

 The cost of poor wellbeing

 Poor wellbeing in the workplace is a lot more costly than some business owners might realise.
-According to a report by Business in the Community, 62% of managers have put the interests of their organisation over the wellbeing of employees regularly or often.
+According to a report by Business in the Community, 73% of managers feel that wellbeing is a core competency of their job role.

 While that may seem reasonable, it could actually be costing the company money and working in opposition to those business interests.